JOIN US ON THE 15TH OF NOVEMBER!

-- This song can be used for all 'Hearing your voice' activities.
+- This song can be used for all 'Beat the drum!' activities.
 Of course you can translate it into your own language, you can also use it as a framework for improvisations.

 - We are planning to make a connection with different countries on European music therapy day.
 If you organise an event, and at the same time there is an activity in another country, we can link them together.
 We will connect through skype, listen to each others music and react in a musical way to the music we hear.
 Due to a delay in the sound through skype it's diffficult to really play together, but in this way we can try to get as close as possible!

 - Contact your country representative if you want to join in!